Creepy (magazine): Editors and artists

 Dubay resigned after issue 78 and was replaced by Louise Jones, his former assistant.
 Jones would edit the magazine until issue #116 in March 1980.
 Former DC Comics publisher Carmine Infantino joined Warren shortly after he became editor and did pencils for over 50 stories.
 Much like the wave of Spanish artists that dominated Creepy throughout the mid-1970s, a number of artists from the Philippines joined Warren during Jones' period as editor, including Alex Niño, Alfredo Alcala and Rudy Nebres, remaining with Creepy until its end in 1983.
 While he had resigned as editor, Dubay remained with Warren and became their dominant writer during this period.
 Other frequent writers during this period included Bruce Jones, Bob Toomey and Roger McKenzie.

 After Louise Jones resigned as editor following issue #116, Dubay returned to edit the magazine using the alias "Will Richardson" until issue #126.
 After Dubay's departure, various editors including Chris Adames and Timothy Moriarty held the position.
 Reprints once again began in the magazine with many reprint issues being dedicated to a single artist.
 Warren's last Creepy (#145) was published February 1983, and then he went bankrupt.
 Harris Publications bought rights after Warren's bankruptcy and published a single issue (#146) in 1985.

 In 2000, after a protracted legal dispute with Harris Publications,"News Watch: Jim Warren Sues Harris Publications" The Comics Journal #211 (Apr.
 1999), p.
-8. Jim Warren and Warren Publishing finally regained sole ownership of all rights to his two iconic and flagship comic book franchises Creepy and Eerie.
+8. Jim Warren and Warren Publishing regained sole ownership of all rights to Creepy and Eerie.

 Archives and the relaunch

-In February 2007, New Comic Company, LLC completed a total rights acquisition from Warren and his entity for all rights to Creepy and Eerie, after seven years of effort.
+In February 2007, New Comic Company LLC completed a total rights acquisition from Warren and his entity for all rights to Creepy and Eerie, after seven years of effort.
 Terms of the deal were not disclosed.
 All copyright renewals and trademarks have been re-established in the name of New Comic Company LLC.

 Shortly after that rights acquisition deal, in June 2007, New Comic Company LLC principals Dan Braun, Craig Haffner, Josh Braun and Rick Brookwell completed a partnership agreement with Dark Horse Comics and its CEO Mike Richardson to republish in archival hardcover form all 285 total issues of the original Creepy and Eerie.
 The first Creepy archival volume was published in August 2008, with additional releases available every four months.
 The first Eerie archival volume was released in March 2009, with subsequent archives available every four months.

 In July 2009, Dark Horse Comics and New Comic Company LLC released the new Creepy magazine.
 Edited by Shawna Gore and Dan Braun with Craig Haffner, it displayed the work of artists Bernie Wrightson, Angelo Torres, Saskia Gutekunst and Jason Shawn Alexander illustrating scripts by Michael Woods, Dan Braun, Joe Harris and Bill Dubay.